 This phase is specific part of interphase in which DNA synthesis occurs.
 S-phase is replaced and followed by two gap periods of interphase G2 and G1.
-In this phase, the cell makes a complete copy of the DNA in its nucleus.
-It also copies a microtubule-organizing structure called the centrosome which is essential to separate DNA during M phase.
+In this phase, the cell makes a entire copy of the deoxyribose nucleic acid or DNA in its nucleus.
+It also copies a microtubule-organizing structure called the centrosome.
+During M phase, centrosome is essential to separate deoxyribose nucleic acid or DNA.

 It is the interval between the end of S-phase and the start of mitosis.
-In this phase, the cell grows more, builds proteins and organelles, and begins to reorganize its contents in preparation for mitosis.
+In this phase, the growth of cells occurs more, protein and organelles are made.
+For the preparation of mitosis, various contents begin to start.
 G2 period ends and mitosis begins.

 It is the interval between the end of mitosis and the start of S-phase.
-It is also called the first gap phase where the cell grows physically larger, copies organelles, and makes the molecular building blocks.
+In this phase, cells occur physically larger and organelles are copied.
+This period is also called first gap phase.
+In this phase, the molecular building blocks are made.

 During interphase, the following some characteristic features are observed: